-Our team, which specialises in vaginal mesh implant claims, welcomes the publication of a damning independent report which is expected to strengthen clinical negligence claims for women with life changing injuries as a result of medical treatment.
+As specialists in vaginal mesh implant claims we welcome the publication of a damning independent report which is expected to strengthen clinical negligence claims for women with life changing injuries as a result of medical treatment

 On 8 July 2020 Baroness Julia Cumberlege, Chair of The Independent Medicines and Medical Devices Safety Review released a report “First Do No Harm” on how the health system in the UK responds to patient reports of side effects from medication and medical devices.